LouieSlocombe/nqetools/README.md

 ```
 conda install -c conda-forge py-plumed -y
 ```
-You can check if plumed is installed if this returns the plumed path
+You can check if Plumed is installed by checking if this returns the Plumed path
 ```
 import plumed
 plumed.Plumed()